 - Rinse the tea stain thoroughly with cold water.
 Try to rinse out as much of the stain as you can working from the back of the clothing to try to flush the tea off of the surface instead of through the fabric.

 - Use a liquid detergent and rub gently into the tea stain.
 Allow the detergent to stand on the tea stain for at least 5 minutes.
 If the stain is old or dry, rub the tea stain with detergent and allow to soak in cold water for 30 minutes.
 Rinse the clothing thoroughly.
 If tea traces remain, rub liquid laundry detergent into the tea stain and soak in warm water for 10 to 15 minutes.

-How To Remove Tea Stains From Upholstery
+Remove From Carpet and Upholstery

 - Once the stain is removed, sponge the area with a new white cloth and plain cold water to remove the cleaning solution.
 Blot dry.

-How To Remove Tea Stains From Mugs
+Remove From Mugs

-You can make salt or baking soda into a mildly abrasive paste by combining it with water.
+You can make baking soda into a mildly abrasive paste by combining it with water.
 The gentle yet abrasive scrubbing will help remove those rings without adding any dangerous chemicals to your drinking mug.